Tuna

 Method

-Keep at 0-2°C on ice immediately after purchase; store in the coldest part of refrigerator
+Keep on ice at 32-35°F (0-2°C) immediately after purchase; store in coldest section of refrigerator

 Duration